iffy/generalconference/README.md

 ## Usage ##

-Until I research copyrights, the text reside in this repo, but you can easily get the text as follows.
+Until I research copyrights, the text will not reside in this repo, but you can easily get the text as follows.
 First, clone this repo, then:

     pip install -r requirements.txt
     python download.py --help